jhpyle/docassemble/_docs/functions.md

 The keyword argument `i` is special: you can set this to the name of an interview (e.g., `docassemble.demo:data/questions/questions.yml`) and this interview will be used instead of the current interview.
+In this case, the URL functions as a referral to a different interview, with a fresh variable store.

 ## <a name="interview_url_as_qr"></a>interview_url_as_qr()